mitmedialab/unhangout-installer/INSTALL.md

 ## Known issues

  * Vagrant installations using <code>vagrant/development-environment-init.sh</code> have a glitch where the Unhangout service doesn't have access to the files on the host machine until after boot.
 Each time the VM is rebooted, you must log into the server and run <code>service unhangout start</code> to activate the Unhangout node service.
+Or, you can use the <code>vagrant/manage-vm.sh</code> script to start the server, which will handle that for you.
  * Production installations fail to start the Unhangout service and its Monit monitoring after the initial Salt deployment.
 Running <code>service unhangout start</code>, followed by <code>monit start unhangout</code> fixes the issue.
 Subsequent server reboots do not have this issue.